Skip to main content

 General Tax Correspondence

 Allianz Life Insurance Company of New York (Allianz Life of NY), its affiliated companies, and their representatives and employees do not provide legal or tax advice.
-We encourage you to consult your tax and/or legal advisor with any tax- or legal-related questions.
+We encourage you to consult your tax and/or legal professional with any tax- or legal-related questions.

-Where do I find my Form 1099-R statement?
+Where do I find my IRS Form 1099-R?

-Where do I find my Form 5498 statement?
+Where do I find my IRS Form 5498?

-Form 1099-R
+IRS Form 1099-R

 Allianz Life Insurance Company of New York (Allianz Life of NY), its affiliated companies, and their representatives and employees do not provide legal or tax advice.
-We encourage you to consult your tax and/or legal advisor with any tax- or legal-related questions.
+We encourage you to consult your tax and/or legal professional with any tax- or legal-related questions.

 Why did I receive an IRS Form 1099-R from Allianz Life of NY?

-A 1099-R is used to report transactions that occur between January 1 and December 31 of the previous tax year from financial products such as life insurance or annuities.
+A Form 1099-R is used to report transactions that occur between January 1 and December 31 of the previous tax year from financial products such as life insurance or annuities.
 These transactions typically include, but are not limited to:

 • Collateral assignments or taxable ownership changes on nonqualified annuities.

-Why is the “taxable amount not determined” Box 2b checked?
+Why is the “Taxable amount not determined” Box 2b checked?

 For a nonqualified annuity, Allianz Life of NY did not receive the after-tax contribution (cost basis) information from the previous company.
 Please consult a tax professional to determine this amount.

-This box is also generally checked for a distribution from an IRA (Traditional, SEP, SIMPLE, or Roth).
+This box is also generally checked for a distribution from an IRA (Traditional, SEP, SIMPLE or Roth).
 If you have made any nondeductible contributions to an IRA, you should consult your tax professional to determine how much of the IRA distribution should be reported as taxable income.
 The IRS instructions require reporting on IRS Form 1099-R in this manner.

 Why did I receive multiple Form 1099-Rs?